Farming

 Reindeer don’t mind the snow.

 “They like it when it’s really cold.
 The colder the better,” said Simon.
-His reindeer graze on cool nights but if it’s hot they won’t go out, he said.
+He said that his reindeer graze on cool nights, but if it’s hot, they won’t go out.

 This is something else they have in common with bovines.
 Cows don't mind the cold either and actually prefer it on the cooler side.
 The ideal temperature range for dairy cattle is 25 to 65 F, according to the University of Missouri Extension.

-Fermenting food in their belly makes a lot of heat.
-Cows also have heavy thick skin and hair that are natural insulators.
+Fermenting food in their belly creates a lot of heat.
+Cows also have heavy, thick skin and hair that are natural insulators.
 Unlike reindeer, cows are not fond of extreme cold.

 A calf on the Koenig family organic farm in Wisconsin dreams of being a reindeer.